Results 1 - 10 from 22 for echolocation sense in 0.665 sec.

 Costa Rica - Vampire Bat

 It uses low-intensity calls for echolocation, best suited for the detection of larger objects.
-Which sense, or which combination of sensory modalities, usually is used to find prey is not yet known.
-The superior incisors of the vampire are razor sharp and are used to ...
+Which sense, or which combination of sensory modalities, usually is used to ...

 infocostarica.com